-This proxy statement contains four proposals requiring stockholder action, each of which is discussed in more detail below.
+This proxy statement contains three proposals requiring stockholder action, each of which is discussed in more detail below.
 Proposal 1 seeks the election of 12 directors nominated by the Board of Directors.
 Proposal 2 seeks approval, on an advisory basis, of Sallie Mae's executive compensation.
-Proposal 3 seeks approval, on an advisory basis, of the frequency of future advisory votes on Sallie Mae's executive compensation.
-Proposal 4 seeks ratification of the appointment of KPMG LLP as Sallie Mae's independent registered public accounting firm for the fiscal year ending December 31, 2023.
+Proposal 3 seeks ratification of the appointment of KPMG LLP as Sallie Mae's independent registered public accounting firm for the fiscal year ending December 31, 2024.
 Each share of Common Stock is entitled to one vote on each proposal or, in the case of the election of directors, on each nominee.

-The Board of Directors recommends that you vote FOR each of Proposals 1, 2, and 4 and that you vote 1 YEAR for Proposal 3, as discussed in more detail below.
+The Board of Directors recommends that you vote FOR each of Proposals 1, 2, and 3, as discussed in more detail below.

-Proposal 1

-Election of Directors
+Proposal 1 Election of Directors